AdobeDocs/graphql-mesh-gateway/src/pages/gateway/fastly.md

 After adding VCL snippets in the [Fastly Setup](#configure-fastly-in-adobe-commerce), your Commerce GraphQL URL is now in the following format with no `api_key` appended: `https://graph.adobe.io/api/<meshId>/graphql`

-To distinguish between requests from users and requests from API Mesh, use the following configuration option to prevent Fastly from caching headers that come directly from API Mesh:
+To distinguish between requests from users and requests from API Mesh, use the following source operation header to prevent Fastly from caching headers that come directly from API Mesh:

 ```json
 "x-commerce-bypass-fastly-cache": "true"